GameDev-Will/AdventureZorkGame/design-docs/specifications.md

 ## Game parameters are:

--	Player starts with budget worth 12,500 points
+-	Player starts with health worth 12,500 points
 -	Player will have a certain amount of time to travel to as many locations as possible.
 -	Player gain or lose points depending on the souvenirs they get and monsters faced during the game
--	Player loses the game if she runs out of points or time
+-	Player loses the game if they run out of points or time

 ## Game objects of interest: